mjosaarinen/pqps/suppercop/README.md

 ### Results

-There's a little script `read_data.py` that can be used as a basis for a parser.
-This is basically a one-off
+There's a little script `read_data.py` that I used as a basis for a parser.

 I'm currently only gathering usable results, but you can see [pke_example.txt](example/pke_example.txt) and [kem_example.txt](example/kem_example.txt) for examples of some algorithms measured under a single configuration, sorted by nanojoules/cycle (e.g. `./read_data.py < data.kem | sort -n -k 7 > kem_example.txt`).

 ### Notes